prisma/prisma1/docs/1.1/04-Reference/07-Migration-Guides/02-Data-Modelling-&-GraphQL-API.md

 ### `id` field is optional

-The `id` field is now optinal on the model types in your data model (similar to `createdAt` and `updatedAt`), you can remove it if it's not needed on a type.
+The `id` field is now optional on the model types in your data model (similar to `createdAt` and `updatedAt`), you can remove it if it's not needed on a type.

 ### `@isUnique` is renamed to `@unique`